Engineering Business Sentiment - the Current and Future State of our Industry

 Current Business Conditions

 - Current sentiment is positive.
-The Net Ratings for the firm’s finances (+88) and for industry (+71) are high.
-The Net Rating for the Canadian economy is +31.
+The Net Ratings for firms’ finances (+90) and for the industry (+71) are very high.
+The Net Rating for the Canadian economy is +14.

-- The Net Rating declined in most sectors compared to the first half of 2024.
-However, current sentiment remains very optimistic within all market sectors.
-Sentiment is strongest in Water/Wastewater (+79) and Roads & Bridges (+76).
+- Current sentiment remains very optimistic within all market sectors.
+Sentiment is strongest in Energy and Utilities (+70) and Roads & Bridges (+70).

-- Eighty-seven percent of firms have at least one opening, down two percentage points from the first half of 2024.
-The median number of open positions is six, down from 10 in H1 2024.
+- Ninety-two percent of firms have at least one opening, up five percentage points from 2024 H2.
+The median number of open positions remains consistent at six.

-- On average, 5 percent of positions remain unfilled, down from 8 percent in H1 2024.
+- On average, five percent of positions remain unfilled, consistent with 2024 H2.

 Future Business Conditions